Safe Environment Program

-All those, age 19 years and older, who minister to children or with children/young people are to be educated about the nature of child abuse, how it is perpetrated, how to report it, and strategies for prevention.
+All those, age 19 years and older, who minister to or alongside children and/or to vulnerable adults are to be educated about the nature of abuse, how it is perpetrated, how to report it, and strategies for prevention.
 The Diocese of Salina currently uses a program called CMG Connect, a web-based online training program (along with an integrated background check) that specializes in helping churches, schools and religious organizations create safe environments for children and youth.

-BEFORE beginning any ministry with children in your parish or school, you must have Safe Environment Training and it must be current (taken within the last 5 years).
+BEFORE beginning any ministry with children and vulnerable adults in your parish or school, you must have Safe Environment Training and it must be current (taken within the last 5 years).

 For more information, and to get instructions how to log into CMG Connect, please contact Safety Coordinator: Jeanette Brungardt for the tri-parishes of St. Fidelis, St. Ann and St. Boniface.

 Jeanette Brungardt E-mail: Fidelisyouth@ruraltel.net Office: 785-735-9244